InWorldz-Viewer/llqtwebkit/README-Qt-win.txt

  a1.
 Extract the contents of the zip to a c:\llmozlib\llmozlib2\tests\GL
  b.
 Glui32: http://glui.sourceforge.net/
  b1.
 Extract the zip and follow the instructions in the readme.txt to compile the library
-     Make sure to build a debug library b2.
+     Make sure to build a release library b2.
 Copy glui.h and from the include into C:\llmozlib\llmozlib2\tests\GL b3.
 Copy glui32.lib from msvc/lib into C:\llmozlib\llmozlib2\tests\GL